 1. Laila Kapoor (Margarita With a Straw, Hindi)

 In her directorial debut, Shonali Bose introduces us to an adorable Laila Kapoor who is born with cerebral palsy.
 On her journey growing up, Laila after going through a lot of confusion realizes that she is bisexual.
-Though her mother, who has been her pillar of support throughout, is unable to come in terms with Laila’s sexuality, Laila reads out a eulogy on her death thanking her for understanding her and always being there for her.
+Though her mother, who has been her pillar of support throughout, is unable to come to terms with Laila’s sexuality, Laila reads out a eulogy at her funeral thanking her for understanding her and always being there for her.

 2. Shilpa (Super Deluxe, Tamil)